jimmyle9080/olist-ecommerce-analytics/README.md

 - Order volume and average order value broken down by payment type
 - Credit card dominates with 76,132 orders
-- Boleto (a Brazilian bank slip where customers pay at a bank or ATM) is the second most common, reflecting that a significant portion of Brazil's population is unbanked or underbanked
+- Boleto (a Brazilian bank slip where customers pay at a bank or ATM) is the second most common, unique to the Brazilian market
-- Voucher orders have the lowest average order value, suggesting promotional use
+- Voucher orders have the lowest average order value, suggesting they are used for smaller promotional purchases
-- Payment behavior analysis is directly relevant to roles at Visa, Capital One, and payment processing companies
+- Debit card usage is minimal compared to credit, indicating customers prefer installment-based credit purchasing

 ---